-The API is gratis to use, but subject to the used data source license.
+The API is gratis to use, but usage of the translations is subject to the license of the used data source.
 There is a limit of calls that may be done from one IP in a set period of time, to prevent abuse.